Rehaan1/QuizFeed-Backend/README.md

 - [X]   Make sure quiz can be given once only
 - [ ]   Make Sure only non-attempted quizes are shown
 - [ ]   Security Features
+- [ ]   Add the additional features of mcq, private and publuc  quizes
 - [ ]   ----------THE END OF FEATURES ADDITIONAL ------

 # QuizFeed-Backend